Mästermyr chest: Contents of the chest

 The chest contained over 200 tools and blacksmith works or works in progress, making it the largest Viking tool find in Europe.
 The tools resemble early Roman tools, now on display in museums in Germany, among those the Saalburg.
 Technological influences spread throughout Europe with the expansion of the Roman empire.
 The ensuing trade carried ideas and craftsmanship further to regions far from Rome.

 The contents of the chest indicate that it belonged to a travelling craftsman who made repairs and produced new items.
 The tools show that he was a smith and a carpenter, and had some knowledge of locks, coppersmithing and coopering.
 Among the items were three padlocks of a design inspired by Roman locks and of the same kind that were found at excavations in Birka.

 Contents

 Some of the tools and objects in the chest:

 Present-day replicas

-The chest and its contents is being replicated by enthusiasts all over the world, some using the same techniques as the originals.
+The chest and its contents are being replicated by enthusiasts all over the world, some using the same techniques as those used to make the originals.